isomerpages/moe-ganengsengpri/_cca/Aesthetics/Modern Dance.md

 **Teacher 1 I/C:**&nbsp;**[Mdm Lee Kai Xin](mailto:lee_kai_xin@schools.gov.sg)** <br>
 **Teacher 2 I/C:**&nbsp;**[Mrs Sukumar](mailto:subangkini_sukumar@schools.gov.sg)**

 <p align="justify">Modern Dance CCA specialises in Contemporary Dance and it aims to nurture and develop students to become all-rounded dance performers.
 In this CCA, the students will learn to appreciate the different dance forms pertaining to Contemporary Dance.
 Students will understand that a choreographed dance is a creation of movements to match a dancer’s feelings and purpose.
-They will be given the opportunities to express their feelings and creativity through movement and rhythm during practices or performances.
+They will be given the opportunities to express their feelings and creativity through movement and rhythm during practices or performances.</p>

-**Learning Outcomes**:&nbsp;
+**Learning Outcomes**:

 1.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; To nurture students to express their emotions, thoughts and creativity through dance choreography.